-Accordingly, that person may request by application, or the Assistant Minister may request, that the Commissioner conduct an inquiry into the circumvention of anti-dumping measures as they apply to the goods.
+Accordingly, that person may request by application, or the Minister may request, that the Commissioner conduct an inquiry into the circumvention of anti-dumping measures as they apply to the goods.

-If an application for an anti-circumvention inquiry is received, and not rejected, the Commissioner has up to 155 days, or such longer time as the Assistant Minister may allow, to report to the Assistant Minister.
+If an application for an anti-circumvention inquiry is received, and not rejected, the Commissioner has up to 155 days, or such longer time as the Minister may allow, to report to the Minister.

-Within 110 days of the initiation, or such longer time as the Assistant Minister may allow, the Commissioner must place on the public record a SEF on which the Commissioner proposes to base recommendations to the Assistant Minister concerning whether the notices remain unaltered or to alter the notices as appropriate.
+Within 110 days of the initiation, or such longer time as the Minister may allow, the Commissioner must place on the public record a SEF on which the Commissioner proposes to base recommendations to the Minister concerning whether the notices remain unaltered or to alter the notices as appropriate.

 ADN 2017/137 advised that a SEF for the inquiry would be placed on the public record by 3 February 2018.
-It also advised that a recommendation to the Assistant Minister would be made in a report (final report) on or before 20 March 2018.
+It also advised that the Commissioner would make a recommendation in a report (final report) on or before 20 March 2018.
 On 25 January 2018, the Commissioner, under subsection 269ZHI(3), extended the deadlines for both the SEF and the final report by 200 days.
-The Commissioner is now required to place the SEF on the public record by no later than 22 August 2018.
-The Commissioner must report to the Assistant Minister by 6 October 2018 (or such later date as the Assistant Minister may allow).
+7The Commissioner was then required to place the SEF on the public record by no later than 22 August 2018.
+8The Commissioner must report to the Minister by 6 October 2018 9 (or such later date as the Minister may allow).